Get ADHD Assessment & Multisensory Learning Support in Clemton Park.

 Many parents of children with ADHD and adults with it look for tutoring to bridge their learning gaps.
 Some of our students have attended standard tutoring services for a long time without experiencing significant progress.
 This is where the individual therapeutic approach of Neurosensory can help.

-The multisensory approach leverages practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways to facilitate optimal learning.
+In the multisensory approach, practical strategies are employed in the auditory, visual, and kinaesthetic (movement/touch) pathways to optimise learning.

 Our approach involves encouraging them to